pnwairfire/bluesky/README.md

 #### Notes About Input Fire Data

-##### Perimeter vs. Lat + Lng + Area
+##### GeoJSON vs. Lat + Lng + Area

-One thing to note about the fire data is that the location can be specified by a single lat/lng pair with area (assumed to be acres) or by perimeter polygon data.
+One thing to note about the fire data is that the location can be specified by a single lat/lng pair with area (assumed to be acres) or by GeoJSON data, such as a polygon or multi-polygon representing the perimeter.
 The following is an example of the former:

     {
         "fire_information": [